On rank statistics of PageRank and MarkovRank: Abstract

 \section{Abstract}

-An important statistic in analyzing some (finite) network data, called \emph{PageRank}, and a related new statistic, which we call \emph{MarkovRank}, are studied in this paper.
-The PageRank was originally developed by the cofounders of \emph{Google}, Sergey Brin and Larry Page, to optimize the ranking of websites for their search engine outcomes, and it is computed using an iterative algorithm, based on the idea that nodes with a larger number of incoming edges are more important.
+The well-known statistic \emph{PageRank} was created in 1998 by co-founders of Google, Sergey Brin and Larry Page, to optimize the ranking of websites for their search engine outcomes.
+It is computed using an iterative algorithm, based on the idea that nodes with a larger number of incoming edges are more important.
+Google's PageRank involves some information from ``aliens''; the 15\% of information is regarded as the connections from the outside of the network system under consideration.